LucaMattiocco/Naca0012_EasyVVUQ/README.md

 Before running the code, ensure the following steps are completed:

 1. **Set File Permissions:** Make sure all files have the necessary access permissions.
-2. **Update File Paths:** Modify the file paths in the json file to match your local environment.
+2. **Update File Paths:** Modify the file paths in the scripts to match your local environment.

 ## Code Structure